 Book two one-way flights

 Surprisingly, booking two one way flights with different airlines can save money over a round trip ticket with the same airline.
-At KAYAK, they call these Hacker fares, and they can get you more affordable fares, and better flights.

 Warning!
 Be cautious if you’re booking with two separate airlines in one direction.
 If your first flight is delayed or cancelled, the second airline isn’t obligated to reschedule your next flight.
 If you can, allow plenty of time for delays and cancellations and if delays do occur, contact the next airline as early as possible so they can arrange alternative flights.